Skip to main content

 “Snow White” actually did a lot of things for the feature film musical.
 It not only fused musical storytelling with the medium of animation in a big way, but it also brought the genre to a new location.
 Similar to how westerns are always set in the wild frontiers, musical films tend to take place in a specific milieu, one stuffed with stages or screens where we already expect to find music.
 Think about the most recent original live action musicals we’ve seen—La La Land and The Greatest Showman—and note how both are set against this backdrop of showmanship and performance.
 There are exceptions to this rule, especially if the film is adapted from a stage show, but for the most part, musicals don’t like to wander too far from the stage.
 Even a musical like Dear Evan Hansen, which takes place mostly in a high school, leans heavily on stage imagery and indeed centers on a “performance” of sorts by a main character.

-“Snow White” seemed to indicate that the musicals could look to broader horizons.
-This musical brought songs far beyond the world of footlights, curtains, and stage mics into the far-off realm of forests, castles, and magic spells.
 The success of “Snow White” no doubt encouraged MGM to greenlight The Wizard of Oz as a musical project.
-The finished film not only has spontaneous musical numbers, but it’s also an adventure film with Dorothy journeying to a far off land that isn’t Hollywood.
+The finished film not only has spontaneous musical numbers, but it’s also an adventure film with Dorothy journeying to a far-off land, farther even than Hollywood.
 But when “Oz” flopped at the box office on its first release, that seemed to put the thought of similar musicals out of the minds of filmmakers.
+(Don't worry.
+Fantasy would ultimately get the last word.)

 For some reason, we don’t ask for these kinds of signifiers or quid pro quos in other types of fantastical stories.
 We don’t, for example, expect Tony Stark to wake up at the end of The Avengers and realize that his time as a superhero was a fantastical but impossible dream.
 After all, superheroes are just for the movies, right?
 This caveat is somewhat specific to musicals, like you have to prove you're a functional adult by showing you understand that this is all just pretend and people don't sing in real life.